Bjernson/aws-java-spring-dev-workshop/README.md

 ![create a Lambda project](./images/module-05/01.png)

+	4. Before uploading a Lambda function, you need to create a Role for your Lambda Function.
-	4. Upload function to "US-EAST-1" name as "My-Custom-Function"
+	5. Upload function to "US-EAST-1" name as "My-Custom-Function" (choose a Role created step 4)
-	5. Test this function in console
+	6. Test this function in console

 ![create a Lambda project](./images/module-05/02.png)